GabrielCmrg/coc-beyond-back/README.md

 - Env variables
 - Layared Architecture

-I opted to use this technologies because i'm currently studying it and because i'm more confident with them, since i'm more familiar with.
+I opted to use these technologies because I'm currently studying it and because I'm more confident with them, since I'm more familiar with.

 ---